World's tallest geyser keeps erupting, and scientists aren't sure why

 Scientist missed the second eruption by only minutes.
 A team of Yellowstone National Park Geologists was in the area for the April 19 eruption, but the geyser became active only 15 minutes after they'd left the site.

+Poland says the scientists "were bummed.
+Especially because they didn't realize that an eruption had occurred until after they returned to the office (about an hours drive from the geyser).
+If they had left just a few minutes later, they might have seen the eruption in their rear-view mirror."

 The activity of the third eruption was observed from a driver passing through the area.

-Once the trails are clear, guests will be able to hike out to the geyser.
+"Some scientists consider Yellowstone to be a 'supervolcano,' which refers to volcano capable of an eruption of more than 240 cubic miles of magma," according to the National Park Service.

 Scientists aren't sure whether the new activity is due to a new thermal disturbance or whether the geyser is merely entering a period of more frequent eruptions, as in the 1980s, when numerous eruptions from the geyser were separated by weeks or even days.
 Multiple eruptions also occurred in 2003.

-Or, the USGS notes, "the current eruptions may simply reflect the randomness of geysers."
+Or, the US Geological Survey notes, "the current eruptions may simply reflect the randomness of geysers."
 It could be years until it erupts again.

+"The fact that Steamboat has erupted three times in the past 6 weeks is a bit unusual for this specific geyser," Poland wrote, but it's not unprecedented.

+Scientists are hoping that there are more eruptions and that they can figure out how to detect them before they start.